 Brian J. McCabe is an Associate Professor in the Department of Sociology and the Faculty Director for Research & Scholarship at the Center for Social Justice (CSJ).

-He holds secondary appointments an adjunct instructor in the Regional and Urban Planning program at the School of Continuing Studies; a core faculty member in the program on Justice and Peace Studies; and an affiliated faculty member in the McCourt School of Public Policy.
+He holds secondary appointments an adjunct instructor in the Regional and Urban Planning program; a core faculty member in the program on Justice and Peace Studies; and an affiliated faculty member in the McCourt School of Public Policy.

 McCabe is the author of No Place Like Home: Wealth, Community and the Politics of Homeownership (Oxford University Press, 2016).
 In the book, he unpacks the challenges of strengthening communities through homeownership as owning a home has emerged as the core vehicle for building wealth in the United States.
 McCabe is working on a new book manuscript about the voucher lotteries used to ration housing assistance in the Housing Choice Voucher program.
 Drawing on interviews with officials at more than fifty housing authorities, as well as administrative data from the program, the book asks how housing authorities exercise their discretionary authority to serve low-income households, and about the way these decisions create inequalities among poor families.

 In addition to this book manuscript, McCabe is working on a project (with Eva Rosen, McCourt School of Public Policy) about the racialized geography of evictions in Washington, DC.
 He is also leading a multi-year project (with Jennifer Heerwig, Stony Brook University) on Seattle's Democracy Vouchers program, an innovate public financing program for municipal elections.